c0ded00d1e12/ecen224/_labs/debugging.md

 sudo apt install gdb
 ```

 According to their [homepage](https://www.sourceware.org/gdb/), "GDB, the GNU Project debugger, allows you to see what is going on `inside' another program while it executes -- or what another program was doing at the moment it crashed."
 This the default program we will be using to debug the code in this class.
-This program has several modes of operation, including a terminal and graphical interface.
+This program has several modes of operation, including
+ a terminal and graphical interface.
 You will be using GDB for the [Bomb programming assignment]({% link _programming-assignments/bomb-lab.md %}), so it is worth spending some time now to get familiar with it.

 #### VSCode C/C++
 More modern tools like VSCode have built-in extensions to interface with GDB and provide a more modern experience.
-To enable this on your Pi Z2W, follow the following steps in a **Remote - SSH** session that is connected to your Pi Z2W:
+To use this, VSCode requires the "C/C++" extension.
+You should have installed this in the last lab, but if you haven't, using the following steps.
+These steps should be run from the VSCode session that is connected to your Raspberry Pi:

 1. Click on the Extensions button on the left-side menu.

 2. In the search bar, type "C/C++" and select the "C/C++" extension by Microsoft.

 3. Click the Install button to install the C/C++ extension.

-4. Make sure your Workspace root is at where all of your files live (i.e this lab's repo)

-5. Open up the `main.c` file from one of your labs

-6. Go to the `.vscode` folder and open file named `tasks.json`

-7. Find the section of code that looks like the following

-    ```json
-                "args": [
-                "-fdiagnostics-color=always",
-                "-g",
-                "${file}",
-                "-o",
-                "${fileDirname}/${fileBasenameNoExtension}"
-            ],
-    ```

-    and replace `${file}` with `*.c` and save the file.
+If you see a Disable button, that means you have already installed the extension.

-8. Go to your `main.c` tab and click on the play button with bug in the upper right corner

-9. If your debugger was configured properly, you should not see any errors and a new debugger view should show.
+Once you have ensured the extension is installed, copy your old code from the _C Programming_ lab into the `gdb-debug` folder of this lab and go to your `main.c` file.
+Next, click on the play button with bug in the upper right corner.
+If your debugger was configured properly, you should not see any errors and a new debugger view should show.

-**For this section of the lab, copy some old code from either the _C Programming_ lab into the `gdb-debug` folder.
-Follow the corresponding questions on the README.md for this lab as you learn the following techniques of graphical debugging.**

-Before you can start debugging your code in VSCode, you need to make sure that it is running.
-Click on the play button with a little bug on it in the upper right corner.
 You should see a menu pop up in the middle top of your screen.
 These are the controls that will help you run through your program.

+**Follow the corresponding questions on the README.md for this lab as you learn the following techniques of graphical debugging.**

 #### Breakpoints
 A breakpoint is a point in the code where the debugger stops the execution of the program.
 Breakpoints can be set in VSCode by clicking next to the line number of the code that you want your debugger to pause on.